 Save yourself from tourist traps and outdated Athens guides for foodies.
 Here’s all you need to know about the local food culture in a city that slowly emerges as the new European food and drink destination.
 But first, let’s start from:

 Dining out in Greece is a big part of our Mediterranean way of living.
 We grew up sharing our meals at big tables with family and friends, to boost our social life and feel connected to our loved ones.
 At Greek restaurants, it’s usually one or two people who actually care what is served exactly, the rest are there for the “parea”- Greek word for fellowship- and the fun around it, longing for a convivial dining experience and letting go of any worries.

 The Athens food scene – what’s happening right now

 Athens slowly emerges as one of the most interesting food scenes in the world, becoming a food lovers destination itself.
 Along with traditional Greek food establishments, there are now countless choices offering diversity and good quality.
-From street food to Athens fine dining, here’s our guide to eat your way through Athens and not feel like a tourist, but right at home.
+From street food to fine dining, here’s our guide to eat your way through Athens and not feel like a tourist, but right at home.

 Athens street food scene is currently booming, offering traditional bites along with international morsels on the go.

 The “king of the streets”, is undoubtedly souvlaki or gyro.
 Warm pita bread filled with chunks or slices of tender meat, juicy tomatoes, creamy tzatziki and crisp fries, (yes, the fries in it) offer a sensation in every bite.
 Make a mess, it’s part of the experience!
 Souvlaki is hard to miss, as food joints stand in every corner, and some stay open till the wee hours.
 Souvlaki is the first choice that comes in our mind when on a short lunch break or late at night when we unwind after a long day and cooking feels like drudgery.